Step 1. Create BisQue Module

 EdgeDetection.xml created

-Generating help html file
+### **Generating help html file**

-Edit the help.md markdown file in the public folder to include any documentation and examples you want to provide users.
-When you are done, generate the html file by running bqmod gen_help_html from the {ModuleName} folder.
-Please do a hard refresh on your browser every time you make changes to help.html.
+Edit the `help.md` [markdown](https://www.markdownguide.org/basic-syntax/) file in the `public` folder to include any documentation and examples you want to provide users.
+When you are done, generate the html file by running `bqmod gen_help_html` from the `{ModuleName}` folder.
+Please do a hard refresh on your browser every time you make changes to `help.html`.
 If not, it's possible that the browser is just showing the old version of the file because it was cached.

 **Module Folder Structure**